 5. Balanced Perspective on AI Limitations and Risks

 Post-ChatGPT hype cycles have created audience fatigue with purely optimistic AI presentations.
-A 2024 MIT Sloan study found that enterprise audiences now prefer speakers who address both opportunities and limitations of AI technology.
+Enterprise audiences now consistently prefer speakers who address both opportunities and limitations of AI technology.

 Strong AI speakers discuss data quality requirements, implementation costs, regulatory considerations, and scenarios where AI isn't the appropriate solution.
 They can articulate why certain AI projects fail and how organizations can avoid common pitfalls.